purpletreesoftware/PurpleTreeSoftware.Currency/README.md

 xmlns:currency="using:PurpleTreeSoftware.Currency"
 ```

 Then add the controls to your xaml page.
-Update the x:Bind path to point to your variable.
+Note to update the x:Bind path to point to your variable.
 Decimal places to display are also specified here.

 ```